-Ledebouriella is a prized herb in Oriental medicine, used for hundreds of years to help heal painful diarrhea, sore throats, headaches, chills, and fevers associated with colds.
+Ledebouriella root is a prized herb in Traditional Chinese Medicine, used for hundreds of years to help heal painful diarrhea, sore throats, headaches, chills, and fevers associated with colds.
 It is also used for treating tremors and painful swollen joints and arthritis.
-The translation of its Chinese name means “Guard Against the Wind” a reference to the herbs superior abilities for treating cold and flu symptoms.
+Ledebouriella is known by three botanical names: Ledebouriella divaricata, L. seseloides, and Saposhnikovia divaricata.
+These are not different species, but different botanical names for the same plant.

-Below is an overview of Ledebouriella (Fang Feng), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Ledebouriella (Fang Feng).
+Below is an overview of ledebouriella, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of ledebouriella.

 Organs/Systems: Respiratory System, Skin, Muscular/Skeletal

-Medicinal Uses: Joint pain, arthritis, muscle spasms, influenza, headaches, chills.
+Medicinal Uses: Colds and flu, joint pain, arthritis, muscle spasms, influenza, fevers, headaches, chills, muscle aches, diarrhea.

 Pin Yin: Fang Feng (translates as Prevention Wind or Guard Against the Wind)